akhavr/publications/2015/ipfs-services.md

 Client nodes post the message to the chat by calling the central node.
 [Making your own ipfs service](http://gateway.ipfs.io/ipfs/QmTkzDwWqPbnAh5YiV5VwcTLnGdwSNsNTn2aDxdXBFca7D/example#/ipfs/QmThrNbvLj7afQZhxH72m5Nn1qiVn3eMKWFYV49Zp2mv9B/api/service/readme.md).
 The central node returns the hash of an updated chat page and updates the name in the ipns.

 Clients periodically check if there was an update by resolving ipns entry - AKA poll updates.
-See next section on how we may do it as "push updates".
+See the upcoming post on how we may do it as "push updates".

-##  Decentralized chat service

-Same as above, with two distinctions:
-- each client node can also serve as a central node
-- in case of a message list fork, nodes resolve it by consensus merging

-To achieve this, each client maintains a peers list.

-When a client posts a message, it

-1. Updates his local message list and the ipns entry
-1. Calls his peers to update them
-1. If a peer returns a list, that has different messages than the local node got, then merge the list and repeat